casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/calling-contracts.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Calling Contracts with the Rust Client
+# Calling Smart Contracts with the Rust Client

 Smart contracts exist as stored on-chain logic, allowing disparate users to call the included entry points.
 This tutorial covers different ways to call Casper contracts with the [Casper command-line client](/workflow/setup/#the-casper-command-line-client) and the `put-deploy` command.